open-resource-discovery/steering/README.md

 For now, an invitation to the meeting is required, please contact the TSC Chair to get an invitation, see [OWNERS.md](./OWNERS.md).

+Meeting Notes can be found in the [./meeting-notes](./meeting-notes/) folder.

 ### Technical Steering Committee (STC)

 The voting members and the chair are listed under [OWNERS.md](./OWNERS.md).